CLI Reference¶

 TSV export:

-Use this when you want one row per candidate with outcomes, changed-file counts, summaries, and scope violations.
+Use this when you want one row per candidate with outcomes, changed-file counts, summaries, scope violations, change-manifest status, changed component labels, and attribution verdict counts.

 summarize¶